Notice of Privacy Practices for Protected Health Information

 - Revoke authorizations that you made previously to use or disclose information except to the extent information or action has already been taken by delivering a written revocation to our office.

-If you want to exercise any of the above rights, please contact Dr. Ericson at Hayward Office Phone Number 510-582-9055, in person or in writing, during normal hours.
+If you want to exercise any of the above rights, please contact Dr. Ericson at Castro Valley Office Phone Number 510-582-9055, in person or in writing, during normal hours.
 He will provide you with assistance on the steps to take to exercise your rights.

 The practice is required to: